ashvalejohn/poke-log/README.md

   - Update their name and dosage information

 ## Implementation Details
  PokeLog features a PostgreSQL database connected using [Sequelize](http://docs.sequelizejs.com/).
-User authentication is implemented with [Passport.js](http://www.passportjs.org/) using the Passport local strategy.
+User authentication is implemented with [Passport.js](http://www.passportjs.org/) using the `passport-local` strategy.
 PokeLog's frontend is built with React, using Redux for state management.

  ## Features
  ### Log A Poke